techworldwithmurali/AWS-Networking-From-Zero-to-Hero/README.md

 - **IPv4:** Standard IP addressing scheme, limited by the number of available addresses.
 - **IPv6:** Next-generation IP addressing scheme, offering a vastly larger number of addresses to accommodate future growth.

+### IPv4 VPC CIDR blocks
+- When creating a Virtual Private Cloud (VPC) in AWS, you must specify an IPv4 CIDR block for the VPC.
+- The CIDR block must have a block size between a /16 netmask (which provides 65,536 IP addresses) and a /28 netmask (which provides 16 IP addresses).
+- After creating the VPC, you can associate additional IPv4 CIDR blocks with it as needed.
+For more details, refer to the AWS documentation on how to [add or remove a CIDR block from your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize).

+It is recommended to specify a CIDR block from the private IPv4 address ranges defined in RFC 1918 when creating your VPC.
+The following are the private IPv4 address ranges as specified in RFC 1918 along with example CIDR blocks:

+- **10.0.0.0 - 10.255.255.255 (10/8 prefix)**
+  - Example CIDR block: `10.0.0.0/16`
+- **172.16.0.0 - 172.31.255.255 (172.16/12 prefix)**
+  - Example CIDR block: `172.31.0.0/16`
+- **192.168.0.0 - 192.168.255.255 (192.168/16 prefix)**
+  - Example CIDR block: `192.168.0.0/20`

+These private IP address ranges are commonly used for creating VPCs, as they are not routable on the public internet and help ensure network isolation.

 ### Subnets in AWS VPC

 **Subnets:** Divisions of IP address ranges within a VPC.
 Each subnet resides in a specific Availability Zone (AZ).